Bring an Adult

-If you are looking for new volunteers, how about bringing an adult along to a section meeting or other event to see Scouts in action first hand.
+If you’re looking for new volunteers, you could ask your current volunteers to bring an adult along to a section meeting or another event to see Scouts in action first hand.

 Identify a friend, family member or colleague who might like to come along with you to see what it’s all about.